brignano/ccsu-senior-project-spring-2021/docs/Scope.md

 <h4>This should contain:</h4>

-- Form input:
+- Form input: _(all required fields)_
-    - Policy Number
+    - Policy number
-    - Location (Address where the Loss occurred)
+    - Address (where the Loss occurred)
-    - Category of Claim (see [iii.org](https://www.iii.org/publications/insurance-handbook/insurance-basics/auto-insurance-basics) for the 6 possible categories)
+    - Category of claim (see [iii.org](https://www.iii.org/publications/insurance-handbook/insurance-basics/auto-insurance-basics) for the 6 possible categories)
-    - Description of Claim
+    - Description of claim
-- Submit button.
+- Submit button

 ### 2. Add a new API endpoint to the backend.